timhagn/gatsby-background-image/gbitest/README.md

 # GBI-Test

-A quick example repo for [`gatsby-background-image`](https://github.com/timhagn/gatsby-background-image) to demonstrate what it can do and it's similarities & differences to `gatsby-image`.
+A quick example repo for [`gatsby-background-image`](https://github.com/timhagn/gatsby-background-image) to demonstrate what it can do and its similarities & differences to `gatsby-image`.

 ## Creation